deeplearning4j/deeplearning4j/java-ai.md

 ## Machine Learning

+Machine learning encompasses a wide range of algorithms that are able to adapt themselves when exposed to data, this includes random forests, gradient boosted machines, support-vector machines and others.

 ### SMILE

 [SMILE](https://github.com/haifengl/smile) stands for Statistical and Machine Intelligence Learning Engine.
 SMILE was create by Haifeng Lee of ADP, and provides fast, scalable machine learning for Java.